Questions about Animal Use Protocol

-The MNI ACC Chair approves these amendments and the Administrator forwards them through Darwin to the McGill Animal Compliance Office.
+The Neuro ACC Chair approves these amendments and the Administrator forwards them through Darwin to the McGill Animal Compliance Office.
 Once approved, the changes will be incorporated automatically by Darwin into the protocol.

 9. What do I have to do, if I want to house animal(s) and /or perform animal proecdure(s) outside of the MNI ACF?

 According to CCAC guidelines all animal housing and procedures should be in the Animal Care Faclity.
-However, if the investigator requires, because of special circumstances, animal(s) to be housed and/or procedures perfomed outside the ACF, the MNI ACC must be informed.
+However, if the investigator requires, because of special circumstances, animal(s) to be housed and/or procedures perfomed outside the ACF, The Neuro ACC must be informed.

-For animal housing, the investigator must provide a written request to the MNI ACC explaining in detail why the animal(s) cannot be housed in the ACF and the location of the housing area must be listed under "Housing Outside Animal Facility" section of the AUP in Darwin or an amendment to an approved AUP must be submitted.
+For animal housing, the investigator must provide a written request to The Neuro ACC explaining in detail why the animal(s) cannot be housed in the ACF and the location of the housing area must be listed under "Housing Outside Animal Facility" section of the AUP in Darwin or an amendment to an approved AUP must be submitted.

 For animal procedures, the location of the procedure area must be listed in the AUP by species in the "Procedures Location" section in Darwin or an amendment to an approved AUP must be submitted.

-All housing and procedure areas oustide the ACF within the MNI must be inspected by a sub-committtee of the MNI ACC.
+All housing and procedure areas oustide the ACF within The Neuro must be inspected by a sub-committtee of The Neuro ACC.
 Only after the investigator receives approval from the sub-committee that the area conforms to CCAC guidelines can the area be used.

-Please contact the MNI ACC Compliance Officer for information on these types of requests.
+Please contact The Neuro ACC Compliance Officer for information on these types of requests.
 Also, you can consult the McGill UACC "Policy on Permision to use Animals Outside the Animal facility".

 10. Why does the AUP section "Goals" in Darwin have to be written in simple terminology?